scibian/singularity-container/INSTALL.md

 ## Install from the RPM

-*NOTE: You should only atempt to build the RPM on a CentOS/RHEL system.*
+*NOTE: You should only attempt to build the RPM on a CentOS/RHEL system.*

 To build the RPM, you first need to install `rpm-build` and `wget`: